mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/this-or-that-pic-6.png" width="600" alt="GetPlayers Diagram"/>
 </p>

-3. Users can get a room, vote, and have the `rating score` updated on the backend.
+### 3. Users can get a room, vote, and have the `rating score` updated on the backend.
 <p align="center">
   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/playFlow.png" alt="GetPlayers Diagram"/>
   <br/><br/>
   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/this-or-that-pic-2.png" width="600" alt="GetPlayers Diagram"/>
 </p>

-4. Users can see the leaderboard of that particular room, which contains a list of active `Object of Comparison` sorted in descending order of the `rating score`.
+### 4. Users can see the leaderboard of that particular room, which contains a list of active `Object of Comparison` sorted in descending order of the `rating score`, as well as showing the total number of people voting on the room.
 <p align="center">
   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/leaderboardFlow.png" alt="GetPlayers Diagram"/>
   <br/><br/>
   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/this-or-that-pic-3.png" width="600" alt="GetPlayers Diagram"/>
 </p>

+### 5. Users can see the overall statistics of the site, seeing how many users voted across all the rooms, and the most popular `roomId` by the total number of users voted on that room.

 ## What exactly is this `rating score`?